patbolan/prostate_t2map/README.md

 6) Run analyses and generate plots.
 This is more manual, and done in several steps.
 While developing I often used inline graphics (%matplotlib inline), but for the paper I used Qt as the renderer, saving png and svg files and arranging them into figures manually. make_demo_figure.py will make the plots for figure 1, and the top section for figures 3 and S1.
-You'll need to run several times, changing the swtich value to make all plots. plot_example_partA.py will make the plots for figure 3. make_plots_partA.py will do all per-slice and per-pixel evaluations on synthetic data, figures 4 and 5.
+You'll need to run several times, changing the switch value to make all plots. plot_example_partA.py will make the plots for figure 3. make_plots_partA.py will do all per-slice and per-pixel evaluations on synthetic data, figures 4 and 5.
 Will take a few hours for the per-pixel stuff.